01 of 07

 Remove Tarnish for Desired Effect

 After all the paint has been removed, it's up to you to decide how you want to clean the metal.
 Some might want to leave the old metal components tarnished and darkened with age.
-Others might want their pieces to look brand new and opt to carefully remove all tarnish and signs of aging.
+Others might want their pieces to look brand new and opt to carefully remove all tarnish.

 A third option is to remove some but not all of the tarnish.
 This way, the items will still look old, but not quite as old.
 Consider leaving tarnish in recessed sections of the hardware by opting to polish only the raised sections.

-If you are trying to remove paint from larger metal pieces that won't fit inside a pot, try to use the most gentle paint stripper first.
-In most cases, you won't need a really heavy duty stripper to get the job done.
+If you're trying to remove paint from larger metal pieces that won't fit inside a pot, try to use the most gentle paint stripper first.
+In most cases, you won't need a heavy-duty stripper to get the job done.